BijoSebastian/UR5/Docs/Add gripper.md

 - If the planner takes too long to plan that is primarily due to the fact that the new gripper introduces a lot more links which needs to be taken into account during the plannig phase.

-    - A solution here would be to simplify the gripper meaning do not use the articulated gripper use the unarticulaed one with the eimpler joints and so.
+    - A solution here would be to simplify the gripper by using the unarticulaed finger modles

 # note to self for later the table and cylinder in the wolrd coudl be added directly by editing the xacro file and adding in the corresponding urdf for the same.